Edinburgh & Glasgow learn opening URC opponents

 Warriors will be at home for the first of the double header.

-Edinburgh finished seventh in the standings last season, a place above Glasgow.
+Edinburgh finished seventh in the standings last season, one place above Glasgow.
 Both lost in the quarter-final stage of the play-offs.